Links on SoundGuys may earn us a commission. Learn more.

 For most people, buying a more expensive set of headphones might mean looking for Beats at Best Buy or Amazon.
 While there’s nothing wrong with these headphones if they suit your needs, there’s so much more out there that you’ll most likely find something else that does better for less.

 Beats’ strength is also their weakness: They target the general user, and don’t stray too far out from their marketing niche.
 That works to drive sales, but if you’ve gone so far as to come to us to research headphones, you’re probably the type of person who’s looking for more in their lives.
+Though Beats have come down in price over the years—specifically the earphones—they certainly don’t really hit the high notes of expensive headphones.

 There are so many established and competent brands out there that anyone telling you one brand or another is “the best” doesn’t know what they’re talking about.
 There’s lots of really cool models out there, even if most people don’t recognize them.